 Because of the historic nature of this area, apartments would be your best choice if you’d like to make this your base.

 This recently renovated condo-hotel boasts a rooftop pool and garden alongside elegant apartments.
 You can also take advantage of a restaurant, a 24-hour front desk and elevator.
 Some apartments come with a balcony and there’s lots of lovely exposed stonework.
-Check dates now.
+Check availability and prices

 Area overview: Vila Nova de Gaia